 Västtrafik complies with relevant national and international laws and regulations governing the rights of passengers with a disability.
 These include the rules contained in the Swedish Discrimination Act, the Swedish Act on Disabled Access to Public Transport, the UN Convention on the Rights of Persons with Disabilities and the Swedish Act on the Rights of Public Transport Passengers.

-Assistance of an accompanying person at stations and terminals
+Companion service – at stations and terminals

 If you have a disability or special needs, you are entitled to assistance in connection with your trip at stations and terminals that provide this service.
 For more information about assistance services, visit Västtrafik’s website.

 If you need of a guide dog or certified hearing dog, you may travel anywhere in the vehicle.

 The travel assistance card is a ticket that makes it possible for those who have difficulty in using public transport by themselves to take a friend or escort with them to help.
 The holder of the travel assistance card must have a valid ticket for his or her journey and lends the travel assistance card to the person who is travelling to give assistance.
 The travel assistance card can only be used in combination with another valid ticket.
 The card is personal and the name of the customer (the person entitled to the service) is printed on the ticket.
 The card is only valid together with a valid ID document.

 In the case of a ticket inspection, the customer must be able to show a valid ticket, travel assistance card and ID with the same name as on the travel assistance card.
 When travelling on a vehicle without a card reader, the customer shall have a validity receipt for the travel assistance card.
 The card is valid a maximum of two years at a time.

 Some special conditions apply to mobility services.
 More information can be found at the section about Transportation service (Färdtjänst).